IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 REPRESENTATION_i- Pointer to a support variable that gives the representation (['x','y','z'] for Cartesian; ['r','p','t'] for spherical polar; ['r','p','z'] for cylindrical polar) of the ith dimension of the variable.

-_Shuffle- Enables byte shuffling in NetCDF data set for optimized compression performance.m
+_Shuffle- Enables byte shuffling in NetCDF data set for optimized compression performance.

 SI_CONVERSION- A string that defines the conversion needed to base SI units, e.g. "1.0E-9>T" for DC Magnetic field data in nT.